 - Basically, we are a Charlotte Mason/classical blend when it comes to language arts.
 That means lots of reading (silently and aloud as a group) and copywork.
-I don’t introduce a grammar curriculum until about age 10, and I don’t use a spelling curriculum at all.
+I don’t introduce a grammar curriculum until about age 10 (or roughly middle school), and I don’t use a spelling curriculum at all.
 In fact, the only thing my kids do until age 10 or 11 is reading and copywork.
 After that, here’s what we do:

 - Copywork all the time

 - Institute for Excellence in Writing every couple of years

 I do not believe in daily, yearly grammar drill, or writing just to be writing.
 I believe in focused instruction and occasional review.
 And tons of reading, all the time.
 Easy Grammar is great for elementary school, and a bit of review in middle school.
 I don’t use it much at all by high school because reading, writing, and copywork should be reinforcing everything they’ve learned.

 I don’t do “literature” courses, but I do incorporate literature into every day.
 Here’s how I do that:

 Teaching Literature: A homeschool program in literature feels artificial to me.
 Reading good books is a natural part of life (or it should be!).

 Now, for us, history includes geography, literature, Bible, some science, worldview/apologetics, and even incorporates writing and copywork.
 So I use the term history loosely when it comes to a “school subject.”
 But you should know I’m a history buff and so I take it very seriously.
 You can follow me on social media for my regular soapbox moments on that, and of course, visit my bookstore: Knowledge Keepers Bookstore.